dresswithpockets/Phix/README.md

 Variables follow a "variable of type" grammar rather than the standard "type, variable of" grammar thats notable in C and C++.

-Heres a typical variable declaration in C++:
+Heres a typical variable declaration in C/C++:
 ```cpp
 char* some_string;
 ```